ILoveBacteria/cheatsheet/Django/README.md

 slug = forms.CharField(validators=[validators.validate_slug])
 ```

 The `clean_<fieldname>()` method is called on a form subclass – where `<fieldname>` is replaced with the name of the form field attribute.
-This method does any cleaning that is specific to that particular attribute, unrelated to the type of field that it is.
-This method is not passed any parameters.
+This method does any cleaning that is **specific to that particular attribute**, unrelated to the type of field that it is.
+This method is **not passed** any parameters.
 You will need to look up the value of the field in `self.cleaned_data` and remember that it will be a Python object at this point, not the original string submitted in the form (it will be in cleaned_data because the general field `clean()` method, above, has already cleaned the data once).

 ```python
 #forms.py